akanadocs/docs-test/ag/policies/policies_use_case_toc.md

 ---
 layout: page
 title: Business Metrics Policy Use Cases
-description: Learn how to use Policies in a variety of different usage scenarios.
+description: Learn how to use Business Metrics Policies in a variety of different usage scenarios.
 product: ag
 category: learn
 weight:	8
-sub-nav-class: Operational Policies
+sub-nav-class: Integration Policies
 type: page
 nav-title: Business Metrics Policy Use Cases